 Two-year on-campus and online students are required to complete a minimum of 37 hours.
-Five-year BJ-MA students complete a minimum of 30 hours.
+Accelerated BJ-MA students complete a minimum of 30 hours.
 For all graduate students, at least half of the credit hours must be at the 8000-level.
 Specific course requirements vary depending on the option selected.

 Professional Project or Thesis